spatie/laravel-html/README.md

 You'll find full documentation [here](https://docs.spatie.be/laravel-html).

+### Upgrading to 2.0

+Version 2.0 was tagged because it could break some very specific cases, but you most likely don't have any work upgrading!
+Check out the [upgrade](#upgrading) for a detailed explanation.

 ### Generating elements

 For example creating a new `span` element with a class is super easy with the [fluent methods for elements](https://docs.spatie.be/laravel-html/v1/general-usage/element-methods):